 Adjacent to the lobby/front desk are tables for dining or for work.
 The space is designed to occupy a side of the wall without making the guest feel too crowded.
 There is a dining area with a buffet of complimentary finger foods and drinks.
-You will also find reading materials like magazines, and newspaper if you want to read in your downtime.
+You will also find reading materials like magazines, and newspaper if you want to read during your downtime.
 Beside the dining area are computers the guests can use to check their emails or make/manage last minute flight or hotel bookings.

-Their accommodations ranges from the basic lounge with lined up reclining chairs you can relax on, single-sex sleeping capsules with privacy screens, or private rooms with bunk beds that sleep up 2 – 4 guests.
+Their accommodations range from the basic lounge with lined up reclining chairs you can relax on, single-sex sleeping capsules with privacy screens, or private rooms with bunk beds that sleep up 2 – 4 guests.
 The rooms and sleeping areas are dimly lit with just enough room to move around.
 The bathrooms and comfort rooms are share but you get a fresh new towel with a set of toiletries waiting in your room upon check-in.

 The Wings Transit Lounge is ideal for people waiting for their connecting or delayed flights.
 Besides a place to lounge or sleep at, other amenities includes massage and hand and foot spa services, in-house barber shop, secure luggage areas, and shower facilities to those who just want a quick shower.